 At some point during your interview, you will likely hear the dreaded question: Why should we hire you?
 Although it seems simple, this question can be tricky and intimidating if you’re not prepared.
-After all, explaining what makes you a better fit for the role than other candidates is not easy – or is it?
-With preparation and a handy list of tips like the one below, you can master your answer and cement your position as the ideal candidate.
+Here are a few steps you can take to prepare a thoughtful, impressive response.

 Table of Contents: